Regentos4910/Landing-Page/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# Generic Drug AI Suggester

+This is a simple Generic Drug Ai Suggester that uses Gemini as the AI model and it is hosted using vercel